silashoevers/advent-of-code/README.md

 Example code is expected to be found in files `example1.txt` and up.
 Implement your solutions in the appropriate functions and enable the relevant tests.

+## TODO
+- [ ] Make copier ask for day in integer form and perform zero padding somewhere down the line
+- [ ] For copier, make default current date